caracal7/handcuff/README.md

 user._name = 'Fred'; // Error: Unable to access private string `_name`
 user._link(); // Error: Unable to access private function `_link`
 ```

+### Issues
+This is a work in progress and have not been extensively tested.
+Please report any issues you may find.